Opening of the Zinaida Serebriakova Exhibition at the State Tretyakov Gallery

 Since then, there was a need to introduce a new generation of viewers to Serebriakova’s art, and to create a gift for those who have long known and loved her work.

-A large number of works passed through a rigorous curatorial selection, and only the quintessential key works were included in the present exhibition.
+A large number of works passed through a rigorous curatorial selection, and key works were included in the present exhibition.

-Zinaida Evgenyevna Serebriakova (1884–1967), a member of the famous creative Benois–Lanceray family, was an artist of the Russian diaspora and belonged to the second wave of the Mir Iskusstva (World of Art) movement.
+Zinaida Evgenyevna Serebriakova (1884–1967), a member of the Benois–Lanceray creative family, was an artist of the Russian diaspora and belonged to the second wave of the Mir Iskusstva (World of Art) movement.

 Since her painting "At Her Dressing Table.

-Self-Portrait" (1909) was acquired by the Tretyakov Gallery in 1910, Serebriakova’s fame at home has grown.
+Self-Portrait" (1909) was acquired by the Tretyakov Gallery in 1910, Serebriakova’s reputation at home has grown.

-In her work, stylistically close to the Neo-Academic movement, she created some of the most charming female and child images in Russian art.
+In her work, stylistically close to the Neo-Academic movement, she created some of the most sensitive female and child images in Russian art.

 The exhibition is arranged as a curatorial research presentation and includes several sections: early works, portraits, a peasant cycle, plein-air sketches of ballerinas, landscapes, sketches for the murals at Moscow’s Kazansky railway station, works from the Paris period, Belgian panels, and a Moroccan series.

-The focus of the exhibition is on Serebriakova’s most prolific Russian period, during which the artist created her most important signature works.
+The focus of the exhibition is on Serebriakova’s prolific Russian period, during which the artist created many of her signature works.